Opfour/enchat/README.md

 ## 🔒 Security & Encryption

 ### **How Your Messages Stay Safe**
-- **End-to-end encryption** using AES-128 in CBC mode with HMAC-SHA256 and PBKDF2-based key derivation for enhanced security
+- **End-to-end encryption** using AES-256 in CBC mode with HMAC-SHA256 and PBKDF2-based key derivation for enhanced security
 - **Client-side encryption** - messages are encrypted before leaving your device
 - **Server blindness** - ntfy servers only see encrypted blobs, never plaintext
 - **Authenticated encryption** - prevents message tampering and ensures integrity
 - **Strong key derivation** - PBKDF2-HMAC-SHA256 with 100,000 iterations and static salt ensures a robust encryption key from your passphrase
+- **Metadata protection** - usernames, timestamps, and system events are also encrypted
+- **Privacy by design** - no personal information stored or transmitted in plaintext

 ### **Message Flow Security**
 ```